CraigChant/CD-Library/README.md

 http://dance-music.org/CD-Library/CD-Library_3.png

-I hope you find it usefull and welcome all feedback.
+I hope you find it useful and welcome all feedback.